Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 **Note 2**: Observant system hackers may notice that the memory accounting mechanism means that if Account A causes some memory to be allocated, and Account B causes that same memory to be de-allocated (e.g. through the use of calls to an Actor), then Account B will gain memory from A. We consider this a feature, not a bug: It incentivises participants to clean up state wherever possible, and incentivises the writers of Actor code to consider their memory allocations and deallocations carefully.

 To ensure correct economic behaviour, it is necessary for free memory to have an economic cost.
-Therefore, Convex enables a **memory market** though which memory allocations may be traded.
+Therefore, Convex provides a **memory market** though which memory allocations may be traded.
 This has the following features:

 * An automatic market maker enabling accounts to buy and sell memory at any time, placing an effective price on memory
 * A total cap on available memory set at a level that constrains the total state size to an acceptable level